Festivals in Iceland

 The essential component of the festival involves world-renowned chefs collaborating with Reykjavik's finest restaurants, and as an extra serving of food and fun, chefs compete to create a three-course meal using Icelandic ingredients exclusively.
 The Festival takes place in February/March.

-The Fanfest brings together players in a massive celebration of the virtual world of EVE Online.
+Every year, the Eve-online Fanfest brings together players in a massive celebration of the virtual world of EVE Online.
 Travelers from all around the world gather in one of the most beautiful and unique locations the planet has to offer.
 Allies and rivals alike set aside their in-game differences to share drinks with one another and forge new friendships.
 CCP developers mingle with the community, always up for "talking shop" and getting to know the players.

 April - June